Ancestral skills represent the collective wisdom of humanity across cultures.

 • Jake Hartner

 Jake has a bachelor’s Degree in Recreation management from BYUI where he developed his love for the outdoors and the peace it brings.
 This grew into a career when he started working for the Anasazi foundation in 2009.
-Since then he has worked as a professional desert guide teaching Ancestral living skills in a therapeutic setting to teens and Adults off and on for the last 10 years.
+Since then he has worked as a professional desert guide teaching Ancestral living skills in a therapeutic setting to teens and adults off and on for the last 10 years.
 Jake is an accomplished potter and basket maker.
+Jake currently lives in Kanab, Utah with his wife and 3 children where he teaches classes in ancestral skills and works as a Canyoneering guide.

 • Joshua Lisbon